National Ice Centre: Opening

 The centre was officially opened on 1 April 2000 by Olympic Gold Medalist, Jayne Torvill; with the first public skating sessions taking place the same month.
 The second phase of the project – the 'family rink' – was scheduled to be completed by May–June 2001, but opened ahead of schedule, on 7 April 2001.
 The final cost of the project was £43 million, 10% of which came from the lottery – one of the highest grants awarded.

 HM The Queen visited the National Ice Centre and Nottingham Arena on 31 July 2002.

 Facilities

 Opened in April 2000, the Arena doubles as an Olympic-sized ice rink and a concert venue, in which case the ice is boarded over and the seating and staging are converted to suit the event.
-The seating capacity of the Arena is 7,500 for ice sports and 10,000 for concerts.
+The seating capacity of the arena is 7,500 for ice sports and 10,000 for concerts.

 The Olympic Rink was the second Olympic-sized ice pad to be opened, in April 2001.
 Sometimes referred to as the 'family rink', this is where the public ice skating sessions and fun family events are accommodated.

 Incorporating these two ice pads, the NIC is used for a range of ice sports activities: ice hockey, figure skating, speed skating and synchronized skating.
 As well as encouraging absolute beginners to participate in these ice sports, there are many elite ice skaters training at the NIC.

-Nottingham Panthers

-The Arena is home to the Nottingham Panthers ice hockey team.
-Founded in 1946, the team was disbanded in 1960 and reformed 20 years later.

-The Panthers have won eight Challenge Cup finals in the Elite Ice Hockey League (EIHL) since its formation in 2003.
-They have also won five out of eight EIHL play-off finals during the same period (2003-2017).

-In January 2017, the Nottingham Panthers became the first British ice hockey team to win a European trophy in the Continental Cup.
-This in turn led to qualification in Europe's Champions Hockey League in 2017, where they reached the last 16.